-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 Shutterstock

-The most recent information related to US travelers who wish to visit Turks and Caicos is as follows:

-As of July 22, visitors must provide a negative Covid-19 test result and the test must have been taken within five days of arrival.
-Children 10 and under are not bound to this requirement.

-Travelers must also complete an online health screening questionnaire and carry travel medical insurance to cover any Covid-19-related costs (from quarantine to hospital care).
+Visitors to the Turks and Caicos must provide a negative Covid-19 test result and the test must have been taken within five days of arrival.
+Children 9 and younger are exempt.
+Travelers must complete an online health questionnaire and carry travel medical insurance to cover any Covid-19-related costs.

 United Kingdom

-US travelers have always been allowed to travel to the United Kingdom -- they just have to submit to a mandatory, 14-day quarantine.
+US travelers may travel to the United Kingdom, but you have to do mandatory, 14-day quarantine.
+Click here for details about England, Scotland, Wales and Northern Ireland.

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.